pedro-ramalho/ignota-dialect/README.md

 ## Getting Started

+### Prerequisites

+In order to run the project you must have a proper installation of LLVM and MLIR in your system.
+For a comprehensive list of the required packages necessary to build LLVM, please click [here](https://llvm.org/docs/GettingStarted.html#requirements).

 ### Dependencies

-Dependencies include a proper installation of LLVM and MLIR.
-Find more information about building LLVM and MLIR [here](https://mlir.llvm.org/getting_started/).

-If you didn't explicitly specify an installation directory, LLVM and MLIR's libraries will be placed in the `/usr/local` directory.

-It is advisable to ensure that the generated binaries (such as `mlir-opt`) are accessible system-wide.
+Dependencies include:
+- CMake, version >= 3.20.0
+- Ninja, version >= 1.10.0
+- Clang, version >= 14.0.0

+### Utilities

+For code editing features, navigation, analysis, suggestions and assistants, you may use LLVM's official LSP, Clangd.
+The file `.clangd` placed in the root of this repository provides a very simple configuration of this LSP.

 ### Building

-In order to build this project, CMake and Ninja must be installed.

 When all pre-requisites are met, simply run: